 Tropical depression forms off coast of Florida, hurricane center says

-On the first day of the Atlantic hurricane season, the National Hurricane Center says Tropical Depression Two has formed.
-The NHC was to begin advisories on the system in the Gulf of Mexico off Florida’s coast at 5 p.m.
-Eastern time.
+On the first day of the Atlantic hurricane season, the National Hurricane Center says Tropical Depression Two has formed in the Gulf of Mexico off Florida’s coast.

 The NHC declared an unnamed subtropical storm had formed in January, which is why this is the second named system.
 If it grows into a tropical storm, it would become Tropical Storm Arlene.